 A laborer deserves to get paid for the work done.
 This fact is recognized by the Fair Labor Standards Act (FLSA).
 So, whether your employer intentionally or inadvertently fails to pay your wages doesn't matter.
 It is wage theft, and you deserve to recover the amount owed.

-Our lawyers at Babin Law, LLC, will handle all the legal matters arising from the theft.
-We have significant experience handling wage and hour class actions on behalf of thousands of workers across the country.
+Our lawyers at Babin Law, LLC have experience handling wage and hour class actions on behalf of thousands of workers across the country.
 In addition, you don't have to worry about upfront attorney fees as we give free initial consultations.
-So, call us today to speak with one of our attorneys.
+So, call us today to see if one of our attorneys can help you.